zaiisao/Documentation/en/Audio Broadcast/start_live_audio_electron.md

 * Node.js 6.9.1 or later
 * Electron 1.8.3 or later

-<div class="alert note">If you use Windows for development, ensure that you run <code>npm install -D --arch = ia32 electron</code> to install a 32-bit Electron.
+<div class="alert note">If you use Windows for development, ensure that you run <code>npm install -D --arch=ia32 electron</code> to install a 32-bit Electron.
 Otherwise you may receive the error: <code>Not a valid win32 application</code>.</div>
 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/cn/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> if your network has a firewall.</div>

 ## Set up the development environment